aligoldenhat/BetterTherapy/README.md

 # BetterTherapy
 BetterTherapy helps psychologists

+#how to use
-How to use : py main.py -c yourclip
+py main.py -c yourclip